-Israeli soldiers arrest a Palestinian youth during clashes in the West Bank city of Hebron.
-All photos by Oren Ziv
+All photos Oren Ziv; Israeli soldiers arrest a Palestinian youth during clashes in the West Bank city of Hebron

-On Thursday, June 12, three teenage Israeli settlers between the ages of 16 and 19 were kidnapped while hiking through the West Bank in Palestine.
-Naftali Frankel, Eyal Yifrah, and Gilad Shaer were reported missing after last being seen hiking between Jewish settlements in the Hebron area in the West Bank late on Thursday evening.
+On Thursday June 12, three teenage Israeli settlers aged between 16 and 19 were kidnapped while hiking through the West Bank in Palestine.
+Naftali Frankel, Eyal Yifrah, and Gilad Shaer were reported missing after being last seen hiking between Jewish settlements in the Hebron area in the West Bank late on Thursday evening.

-Since the kidnappings, Israel has detained more than 400 Palestinians, including the speaker and several elected members of the Palestinian Legislative Council in ongoing raids across the West Bank.
+Since the kidnappings, Israel has detained over 400 Palestinians, including the speaker and several elected members of the Palestinian Legislative Council in ongoing raids across the West Bank.
 Of that number, 282 are allied to Hamas, the Israeli army says.

 Israeli security forces also killed five Palestinians.
 Many are describing the actions of the Israeli army as "collective punishment."
 The initial phase of the operation was described by Haaretz as "more a general strike against Hamas."
 After two weeks, the Israeli government is finally starting to lower the public's expectations of actually finding the missing teenagers.
 "As time passes, concern for their lives grows,” Israel Defense Forces Chief of Staff Benny Gantz told reporters near Hebron on Tuesday.